 If SSL encryption is not enabled for the self-managed MySQL database, select Non-encrypted.

 If SSL encryption is enabled for the self-managed MySQL database, select SSL-encrypted.
-In this case, you must upload a CA Certificate and configure the CA Key parameter.
+You also need to upload a CA Certificate and enter the CA Key.

 Configure the destination database.